alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/Quectel-RM530N-GL/02-sw-setup-pi5.md

 ---
 ## 5. Configure Quectel modem

+### ⚠️ Stop ModemManager (MM) service

+To send AT commands to modem over mincom (which is dont for testing or some basic configuration), we have to stop the ModemManager service, because MM also uses same connection to send AT commands, and we'll encouter unwanted behaviour.

+### Configure modem via AT commands

 - AT commands are the universal language to interact with and control cellular modems (provided by the modem vendors like quectel)
 - We first need to connect to modem and configure it using AT commands over the USB interface (minicom is the tool at this stage)
 - Once modem is configure, and connectivity to the vendor is verified (e.g. SIM is activated), other software (ModemManager, PPP, etc.) automates these commands.